 With responsible card use, cardholders can improve their credit and eventually qualify for unsecured credit cards (which don’t require a deposit).
 They can then close the secured card and get their refundable deposit back, or some card issuers will proactively upgrade accounts and refund deposits.

 Because secured cards are generally offered to people with no, poor or fair credit, they can sometimes have annual fees, high interest rates and lack cardholder benefits.

-Fortunately, there are good credit cards for people who don’t already have a U.S. credit history.
+Fortunately, there are good credit cards to build credit for people who don’t already have a U.S. credit history.
 For example, Discover® and Capital One® offer secured cards that don’t have an annual fee and allow you to make additional deposits to increase your credit line.